Central Cee: 2020–2023: Wild West, 23, and Split Decision

-On 20 October, Central Cee was featured on a song alongside Australian rapper The Kid LAROI and Korean pop star Jungkook called "Too Much".
-On 21 December 2023, Central Cee released the single "Entrapaneur".
+On 20 October, he was featured on the song "Too Much" alongside Australian rapper The Kid Laroi and Korean pop star Jungkook.
+On 21 December 2023, Central Cee released the single "Entrapreneur".

-2024–present: Can't Rush Greatness
+2024–present: Can't Rush Greatness and All Roads Lead Home

-On 11 February 2024, he released the single "I Will".
+On 11 February 2024, Central Cee released the single "I Will".
 On 5 April 2024, he appeared on J. Cole's surprise mixtape Might Delete Later on the track "H.Y.B" alongside Bas.
 In May 2024, he released a grime song on YouTube titled "CC Freestyle".
 On 23 May, he released the track "Band4Band" alongside Lil Baby.
 The track debuted at number 4 on the UK Singles Chart and number 22 on the Billboard Hot 100, becoming his highest entry on the latter.
 Two weeks later, the track reached number 18 on the Hot 100.
 On 20 June 2024, he appeared on the joint track "Wave" with Nigerian singer Asake.

 On 11 July 2024, Central Cee featured on Ice Spice's single "Did It First".
-The track's rollout sparked controversy and unsound dating rumors between the two.
-Central Cee followed this up with the single "Gen Z Luv" on 26 July.
+The track's rollout sparked controversy and unsound dating rumors between the two. he followed this up with the single "Gen Z Luv" on 26 July.
 In the song's music video, his forthcoming album Can’t Rush Greatness was announced.
 On 22 August 2024, Central Cee released two singles, "Bolide Noir" with French rapper JRK 19 and "Billion Streams Freestyle".
 On 29 October 2024, he released the single "One By One" alongside a ColorsxStudios performance of the song.

 On 16 January 2025, Central Cee released the single "GBP" with 21 Savage, with a music video directed by Cole Bennett.
 A week later, on 24 January, Can't Rush Greatness was released to positive reviews, and became his second number one on the UK Albums Chart, with over 42,000 units sold.
 It also reached number nine on the Billboard 200, becoming the first UK rap album to reach the top ten.
-On 28 January, Central Cee announced his second headlining tour, the Can't Rush Greatness World Tour.
+On 28 January, he announced his second headlining tour, the Can't Rush Greatness World Tour.

+His sixth EP All Roads Lead Home was released on March 19, 2026, and was supported by the singles "Iceman Freestyle" and "Slaughter" with J Hus.

 Fashion

 Central Cee is known for his style of fashion which usually features tracksuits, puffer jackets, and skull caps, items commonly associated with British streetwear culture.

 In 2023, Central Cee launched the streetwear brand Syna World.
 The brand's guerrilla marketing techniques have been compared to fellow UK brands such as Corteiz and Trapstar.
-He collaborated with the football club Paris-Saint-Germain to make a custom kit in September 2024.
+He collaborated with the football club Paris Saint-Germain to make a custom kit in September 2024.
 In October 2024, Central Cee and Syna World collaborated with Nike to release a Tech Fleece tracksuit and Air Max 95's.
 It was put on sale on JD Sports and the Nike website.

 Central Cee made his modeling debut for Drake's Nike X Nocta collection on 6 April 2021.
 He fronted Jaquemus' "Neve World" campaign in November 2022.